Saqibm128/eeg-tasks/README.md

 This dataset is segmented into a train set and test set and includes annotations.
 In addition, there are subsets of the data based on the exact reference node of the EEG.

+# Data Format
+data should be accessible using the EdfDataset and EdfFFTDatasetTransformer EdfDataset and EdfFFTDatasetTransformer is array-like, and will return tuples.
+The first elem is the actual data, second is a timeseries by annotation array showing the assigned probabilities for various annotations

 # Setup
 Reads the directory of the data using config.json file